riceissa/craftinginterpreters/README.md

 2. I don't understand/like the visitor pattern
    ([I am not the only one](https://grugbrain.dev/#grug-on-visitor-pattern)), so instead I use switch cases to decide which function to call.
+3. I didn't do the meta-programming thing from GenerateAst.java, since Go doesn't have as much boilerplate when defining structs.

 So far, everything up to and including Chapter 9 is done.